 Anterior communicating artery (ACA) 28%

 Posterior communicating artery (PCA) 25%

-(MCA) 20%
+Middle communicating artery (MCA) 20%

+Anterior cerebral • •

-Anterior cerebral] Internal carotid 17%
+Internal carotid J 17%

 Basilar system 10%

 Usually occur between 40 and 60 years of age, 10% never rupture.
 Unruptured aneurysms are almost twice common in females, so are the internal carotid aneurysms.
 ACA are > common in males.
 These arise mainly at circle of Willis and at bifurcation of an artery.
 These may be saccular, fusiform, mycotic or fistulous in type.
-Actiology is unknown.
+Aetiology is unknown.
 These may be congenital or atheromatous.
 May be associated with local stress, hypertension or physical activity.
 Symptoms and signs are:-